athoslira/Sovereign_Router/README.md

 When Hermes performs terminal, subagent, cron, or local stdio MCP work, its own approval and security policies remain authoritative.
 Keep the Hermes API on loopback or behind authenticated HTTPS.

+For a tested Windows setup, including API authentication, Obsidian CORS, validation, and the Hermes 0.19 streaming workaround, see [the Hermes Windows setup guide](docs/HERMES_WINDOWS_SETUP.md).

 ## Documents with Docling

 Docling is a Python project, so it is not bundled into this TypeScript/mobile plugin.
 Instead, Sovereign Router connects to an optional [docling-serve API](https://docling-project.github.io/docling/usage/api_server/) that converts an attached document into Markdown.